San Crisogono: Art and architecture

-The bell tower dates from the 12th century rebuilding.
+The bell tower dates from the 12th-century rebuilding.
 The interior of the church was rebuilt in the 1620s on the site of a 12th-century church.
 The 22 granite columns in the nave are reused antique columns.
 The floor is cosmatesque.
 The confessio in the sanctuary area is from the 8th century.
 The high altar is from 1127, with a baldachino from (1627 or 1641) by G.B Soria.

 The painting in the middle of the Baroque coffered ceiling is by Guercino, and depicts the Glory of Saint Chrysogonus.
 It is likely a copy of the original, which is thought to have been taken to London.

 On the left side of the nave is the shrine of Blessed Anna Maria Taigi, buried here in the habit of a tertiary of the Trinitarians.
 Blessed Anna Maria Taigi (1769–1837) was a Christian mystic beatified in 1920.
 Above the altar is a painting by Aronne Del Vecchio of the Trinitarian Saints in Glory.
 Visitors can view some of her other belongings in the adjacent monastery, where they are venerated as relics.

-The monument at the left of the entrance, dedicated to Cardinal Giovanno Jacopo Millo was completed by Carlo Marchionni and Pietro Bracci.
+The monument to the left of the entrance, dedicated to Cardinal Giovanno Jacopo Millo was completed by Carlo Marchionni and Pietro Bracci.
 Along the right side of the nave are the remains of frescoes, including a Santa Francesca Romana and a Crucifixion, attributed to Paolo Guidotti and transferred from the Church of Saints Barbara and Catherine.
 The nave also displays a painting of Three Archangels by Giovanni da San Giovanni and a Trinity and Angels by Giacinto Gimignani, while the altar has a Guardian Angel by Ludovico Gimignani.
 The presbytery and ciborium (or baldachin), created by Soria, are surrounded by four alabaster columns.
-The apse has frescoes of the Life of Saint Crisogono (16th century) above a Madonna & Child with Saints Crisogono & James by the 12th century school of Pietro Cavallini.
+The apse has frescoes of the Life of Saint Crisogono (16th century) above a Madonna & Child with Saints Crisogono & James by the 12th-century school of Pietro Cavallini.
 The presbytery vault is frescoed with a Virgin by Giuseppe Cesari.

 The inscriptions found in San Crisogono, a valuable source illustrating the history of the church, have been collected and published by Vincenzo Forcella.